gerstner-hub/xwmfs/README.md

 - some X operations are accessible via control files in the file system

-The file system can be used for easily implementing scripts that operate on the window manager and windows (for example arranging them in a specific order, moving them around etc).
+The file system can be used for easily implementing scripts that operate on the window manager and windows (for example identifying specific windows, rename a window, move it around and so on).

 For build and installation instructions see INSTALL.

-EWMH is a specification of how a window manager makes information about the current state of itself and the windows it manages available to other programs.
+EWMH (Extended Window Manager Hints) is a specification of how a window manager makes information about the current state of itself and the windows it manages available to other programs.
 Not all window managers support all features of this specification and not all support all features correctly.
 The following window managers have been basically tested:

 - fluxbox
 - i3 (does not support the desktop property per window)